And this is how to spend One Day in Zermatt with Kids !

 Now, that you have planned ahead, know where Zermatt and the Matterhorn are located, let’s get you and your family up to Sunnegga mountain station.

-This is the perfect day-itinerary if you only have one single day in Zermatt.
-You will love our suggestion as it gives you the best view of the Matterhorn, a beautiful family hike and most important an amazing play and picnic area where everybody will be happy and most certainly have the best day in Zermatt with kids.
+This is the perfect one day-itinerary if you only have one single day in Zermatt.
+You will love our suggestion as it gives you the best view of the Matterhorn, a beautiful family hike and most important an amazing play and picnic area where everybody will be happy and most certainly have the best one day in Zermatt with kids.

 This suggestion is also push chair and disability friendly!!!

-Getting up to the Mountain station Sunnegga
+Getting up to the Mountain station Sunnegga in Zermatt

 You will be heading up with the funicular to the mountain station called Sunnegga.
 See map above to locate the place and find directions.